 I've found that four conditions often forecast the advent of real and healthy love.
 Love’s arrival feels like magic; a gift of luck.
-Yet we can invite that luck by approaching our dating life differently.
+Yet, as I describe in my book Deeper Dating, we can invite that luck by approaching our dating life differently.
 If these shifts are happening for you, be encouraged.
 You’re probably well on the way to finding the kind of love that can last.

 You lose your taste for “attractions of deprivation”

 It’s easy to become attracted to people who can almost commit; people who treat us wonderfully--and then diminish, demean or ignore us.
 These relationships are usually highly charged and gnawingly addictive.
 Like a slot machine, they keep us coming back for more.
 We long to get it right, to get our partner to love us.
 We struggle to improve ourselves.
 We play hard to get.
 We try giving more, or we practice giving less.
 We try to be funnier, more successful or more in-shape, so that our desired one will finally want us as much as we want them.

 At a certain point, (and usually as a result of tremendous pain) we begin to lose our taste for relationships that chip away at our sense of self-worth.
 We find we just can’t stomach the thought of being hurt like that again.
 And this is a great thing.
 When we become less “sticky” to these kinds of attractions, a dead-end era of our dating lives is finally coming to an end.
 Now, we can begin the real work of intimacy--cultivating our attraction to relationships that feed and nurture us.

 Kindness and availability become more important to you

 As we lose our taste for attractions of deprivation, we usually experience a temporary void in our dating life.
 We know we don’t want the pain of past relationships, but nothing else seems as exciting.
 In time, (and often with guidance) we begin to seek what I call attractions of inspiration.